mobilepadawan/Toastit-JS/README.md

 <hr>

-## Future addings
+## Upcoming features (in evaluation)

-They are in revision.
-We'll inform you here, if this features will be available or discarded.
+These features are under revision.
+We'll inform you throw this way if this features will be available or discarded.

 [] Use Toast-It JS by CDN referencing.
 [] Change the position of the Toast in screen.